obaid-nasary/IBAN-Validator-Backend/README.md

 # IBAN-Validator-Backend

-This validator endpoint is for the validation of [International Bank Account Numbers](https://en.wikipedia.org/wiki/International_Bank_Account_Number)
+This validator endpoint is for the validation of [International Bank Account Numbers](https://en.wikipedia.org/wiki/International_Bank_Account_Number) the frong for this is Built in [Angular](https://angular.io/) the link to the repository is [obaidnasary/IBAN-Validation-Frontend](https://github.com/obaidnasary/IBAN-Validation-Frontend/blob/master/README.md)

 ## Features